DUI AND TRO 101: A Primer

 Daniel has represented hundreds of clients charged with criminal offenses ranging from traffic infractions to Class A Felonies.
 His representation has led to countless dismissals and acquittals at trial.
 He is also skilled at negotiating plea agreements for his clients.

 The consummate competitor, Daniel enjoys playing football, tennis, and golf, as well as trivia, poker, and strategy games.

 How to Register:

 HSBA Members: Sign In to the right to register online with Visa, MasterCard, American Express, or Discover.

-• Username is JD# and Last name (case sensitive).
+• Username is JD# without the zeros in front and Last name.

-• Password is first three letters of last name (case sensitive) and last four digits of SSN.
+• Password is first three letters of last name (capitalize the first letter only) and last four digits of SSN (case sensitive)

 Non HSBA Members and HSBA members paying by check or prefer to use the form: Please download this form and submit to the HSBA to register.
 Form of payment must be received with registration to process.

 ADA Accommodation: If you would like to request an accommodation, please contact us at firstname.lastname@example.org or call 537-1868 and ask for the HSBA CLE Department at least 2 business days before the seminar.